 Just three hours from Brisbane and 1000 metres above sea level, you’ll find Queensland’s wine producing capital.
 Over 60% of all Queensland wine production happens in and around Stanthorpe in the Granite Belt, with a unique climate that creates growing conditions unlike anywhere else in the country.
 That might explain the region’s long affinity with alternative varieties, known as Strange Birds.
 So if you’re looking beyond the typical chardonnay and shiraz, you should check out the Strange Birds Wine Tour!
 You’ll be trying small-run bottlings and boutiques you can’t find in shops and restaurants.

-If you want to try them all in once place without travelling around, plan a trip in October for the Australian Small Winemakers Show.
-Or if you’re not keen on the cold weather, try escaping to the mountains in summer to taste all the fresh local produce in the area as well.
+If you want to try them all in one place, plan a trip in October for the Australian Small Winemakers Show.

 Explore Australia’s best wine regions with Swoosh!